jinhongkuan/Coverage-Maximization-Game/README.md

 python manage.py runserver
 ```

 5. Access the game at 127.0.0.1.
-Note that since it is a multiplayer game, hosting on a local machine does not allow other players to join the game.
+Note that since it is a multiplayer game, hosting on a local machine does not allow other players to join the game, but can be used for testing.

 ## On Server
 This webapp can be hosted on any server that provides database service (required because multiplayer game demands high concurrency)